-- After the first 10 years of operation, Appropriators can extract only the amount each has in storage or credited to them.
-An Appropriator shall provide Watermaster with sufficient funds to replace any amount of overproduction that may have occurred over a five-year consecutive period. - The Watermaster has the authority to enter into Groundwater Storage Agreements with producers for the storage of supplemental water, wellhead protection and recharge, well
+• After the first 10 years of operation, Appropriators can extract only the amount each has in storage or credited to them.
+An Appropriator shall provide Watermaster with sufficient funds to replace any amount of overproduction that may have occurred over a five-year consecutive period.

-- abandonment, well construction, monitoring, replenishment, mitigation of overdraft, and collection of assessments. - Supplemental replenishment water can be in the form of recycled water, imported State Project Water, or other imported water.
-Replenishment can be accomplished by spreading and percolation, injection, or in-lieu use of surface water or imported water. - A minimum of 200,000 ac-ft of groundwater storage capacity shall be reserved for conjunctive use.
-Any person, party to the Judgment can make reasonable beneficial use of the groundwater storage capacity for storage of supplemental water provided that it is in accordance with a storage agreement with Watermaster. - Minimal producers, those producing less than 10 ac-ft/yr from the basin, and not listed in the Judgment, are exempt from the provisions of the Judgment.
+- The Watermaster has the authority to enter into Groundwater Storage Agreements with local and regional agencies and individual producers for the storage of supplemental water, wellhead protection and recharge, well abandonment, well construction, monitoring, replenishment, mitigation of overdraft, and collection of assessments. - Supplemental replenishment water can be in the form of recycled water, imported State Project Water, or other imported water.
+Replenishment can be accomplished by spreading and percolation, injection, or in-lieu use of surface water or imported water. - A minimum of 200,000 ac-ft of groundwater storage capacity was reserved for conjunctive use.
+Any local or regional agency or individual producer that has a storage agreement with Watermaster can make reasonable beneficial use of the groundwater storage capacity for storage of supplemental water provided that it is in accordance with their storage agreement with Watermaster. - Minimal producers, those producing less than 10 ac-ft/yr from the basin, and not listed in the Judgment, are exempt from the provisions of the Judgment.